 The inaugural President, later elected Honorary Life Member, was the late Jim Ratledge of Tsumeb Corporation with Des Mathews (also an Honorary Life Member) being both Secretary and Honorary Treasurer.
-Subsequently, two other individuals have been recognized as Honorary Life Members, John Berning, Past President, and the Honorable Andimba Toivo ya Toivo, the first Minister of Mines and Energy in independent Namibia Of the nineteen companies attending that meeting, only four are active (albeit under different names) in Namibia today being, Tsumeb Corporation (now Ongopolo Mining & Processing), Consolidated Diamond Mines (now Namdeb), Anglovaal SWA (now Avmin), and Anglo-American Prospecting (now Ambase Exploration)..
+Subsequently, two other individuals were recognized as Honorary Life Members, John Berning, Past President, and the late Honorable Andimba Toivo ya Toivo, the first Minister of Mines and Energy in independent Namibia.
+Of the nineteen companies that attended the meeting, only four were active.

 The first full-time Secretary to the Association, a noted name in mining circles, Mr Bill Bailie, was appointed in February 1979.

 At a special meeting of the Association in March, 1979, a revised Constitution was adopted which, inter alia, transformed the Association into The Chamber of Mines of South West Africa/Namibia.
 The final transformation was effected at a Council meeting in January 1990, when the Name was changed to the present title, The Chamber of Mines of Namibia.